yudai/gotty/README.md

    --version, -v                 print the version (default: false)
 ```
 ### Config File
-You can customize default options and your terminal (hterm) by providing a config file to the `gotty` command.
+You can customize default options and your terminal by providing a config file to the `gotty` command.
 GoTTY loads a profile file at `~/.gotty` by default when it exists.

 ```
 // Listen at port 9000 by default